TylerMartinez/YoutubeOnTop/README.md

-# YTOT v0.3.0
+# YTOT v0.4.0

 This is project I decided to work on when another on top player for youtube becasme compromised.
 This application opens a frameless window that stays on top of other windows so you can see the video playing while working.
+Now updated for enhanced Mac support.

 ## Installation
-The Releases folder has finished packaged versions of the application.
-Grab the zip for your OS.
+Currently you have to pull the repository and build yourself, if anyone needs I can go back to providing compiled versions in the repository.
+Just let me know.

 ## Technologies

-This is built using the Angular 5 framework and Electron.
+This is built using the Angular 7 framework and Electron.

-## Releases

-Releases of the full application are contained under the relases folder for Windows, MacOS, and Linux.

 ## Finished Enhancements